-Hijama, also known as cupping therapy, is a method in which your blood is drawn towards the skin through the vacuum.
-The therapist puts cups having vacuum pressure inside them over your skin, and it draws blood towards the surface, removing toxins and impurities from nearby tissues.
+Hijama, also known as cupping therapy, is a method in which your blood is drawn toward the skin through a vacuum.
+The therapist puts cups having vacuum pressure inside them over your skin, and it draws blood toward the surface, removing toxins and impurities from nearby tissues.

 Hijama helps treat various illnesses and is being used for decades.
 It has its importance in Islamic history too.

 Hijama (cupping therapy) can be of two types, dry and wet.

 The difference between dry and wet cupping therapy is that in that dry cupping therapy no incision is made, but in wet cupping therapy incisions are made on the skin along with vacuum pressure application.

 At the end of the procedure, you will notice a bruise and discoloration of the skin because of broken blood vessels just underneath the skin.